blockjoy/blockvisor-protocols/docs/HOWTO.md

 ```

 Notes:
 `babel` (the component running on the node as part of the blockvisor suite) is responsible for starting and monitoring the node services.
 If a service isn't configured properly, it will start and eventually fail, so babel will restart start it according to the restart policy of the service.
 This will register as a service restart and is detected by the `job-restarts` check (`job-status` will only detect the initial failure to execute), but shouldn't be considered a critical error since some jobs won't start without specific requirements (for example, some execution clients won't start without a dataset since syncing from genesis isn't possible).
+These restarts are expected and can be normal behavior of the node, but they need to be checked thoroughly in order to identify configuration issues early on.
+In case of automated workflows, it's recommended to not fail the workflow on these errors, instead they should trigger a soft alert and get double-checked.

 ### Deploying to the BlockJoy API